rmartinho/flamingdangerzone/_posts/cxx11/2013-02-11-to-sfinae-or-not-to-sfinae.markdown

 title: To SFINAE or not to SFINAE
 categories: cxx11
 short: what should the short be?
-published: false
 ---

 `enable_if` is somewhat of a hack used to exploit a language feature (SFINAE) for selectively enabling or disabling certain overloads based on compile-time tests.
 SFINAE can sometimes be cumbersome, ugly, and cryptic, and isn't known for producing the clearest error messages.
-As I've shown before, some of these annoyances can be mitigated with some clever changes to the typical patterns, but it still feels like a hack.
+As I've [shown before], some of these annoyances can be mitigated with some clever changes to the typical patterns, but it still feels like a hack.

 There are some relatively well-known alternatives to SFINAE that seem to fulfill the same purpose, and don't have many of the annoyances of SFINAE: like tag dispatching and static assertions.

-But can these alternatives fully replace things like `enable_if`?
+**Can these alternatives fully replace things like `enable_if`?**

+ [shown before]: /cxx11/2012/06/01/almost-static-if.html

 ### Tag dispatching